chkn/Xamarin.SwiftUI/Readme.md

 2. Add the `Xamarin.SwiftUI` package to your project.
 If you do not see the package, ensure pre-release packages are enabled.

 Adding the above package will make the following changes to your project:
-- Set LangVersion to `preview` to enable source generators.
-- Use a version of the Roslyn C# compiler that supports source generators.
 - Enable C# reference type nullability, as passing null values to Swift is only supported with proper nullability annotations.

 ### Example